aaronbloomfield/pdr/labs/lab11/index.md

 ![pre-reqs.svg](pre-reqs.svg)

-There are multiple valid orders that the courses can be taken in; each is a valid topological sorts:
+There are multiple valid orders that the courses can be taken in; each is a valid topological sort:

 - cs1110 cs2110 cs2102 cs3330 cs2150 cs4414
 - cs1110 cs2110 cs2102 cs2150 cs3330 cs4414